vineetsemwal/zuul-customtoken/README.md

 1)try visiting with get request at http://localhost:8587/customers You are not allowed message will be given because request doesn’t have desired token

-1)create customer with POST request from postman at  http://localhost:8587/register (This url is exempted, token not required for it)
+create customer with POST request from postman at  http://localhost:8587/register (This url is exempted, token not required for it)
 BODY Below
 {
 	"name" : "scooby"  ,